plexswap/Plexswap-Docs/roadmap.md

 * Lottery Upgrades\
   Lottery by staking & more&#x20;
 * Multichain\
-  Exploring the possibilities of hopping further while flipping more CAKE
+  Exploring the possibilities of hopping further while flipping more WAYA
 * Stablecoin Swap\
   A better swap experience, optimized for stablecoins